1948 Palestine war: Jewish immigration to Palestine

 Zionism formed in Europe as the national movement of the Jewish people.
 It sought to reestablish Jewish statehood in the ancient homeland.
 The first wave of Zionist immigration, dubbed the First Aliyah, lasted from 1882 to 1903.
 Some 30,000 Jews, mostly from the Russian Empire, reached Ottoman Palestine.
 They were driven both by the Zionist idea and by the wave of antisemitism in Europe, especially in the Russian Empire, which came in the form of brutal pogroms.
 They wanted to establish Jewish agricultural settlements and a Jewish majority in the land that would allow them to gain statehood.

 The Arab inhabitants of Ottoman Palestine who saw the Zionist Jews of the first aliyah settle next to them were not associated with a national movement at the end of the 19th century.
 Historically, Palestine had never been administered or recognized as a distinct province by any of its Muslim rulers.

-Starting in 1882, the Ottomans issued a stream of prohibitions against Jewish settlement and land purchases in Palestine.
-However, due to the inefficiency of Ottoman bureaucracies, these restriction had little effect.
-Due to bribes, the Ottoman authorities often supported the Jewish settlers in disputes over land and settlement.
+Starting in 1882, the Ottomans issued a stream of "restrictive orders" against Jewish settlement and land purchases in Palestine.
+However, as a result of its perceived insignificance and the inefficiency of Ottoman bureaucracies, these restrictions had little effect.
+Due to bribes, the Ottoman authorities often supported the Jewish settlers with "entry permits and their extension, land deals, [and] building rights."